noclueonwhattodo/20-time-project/progress log.md

  2. I must learn GUI functions in JS (or find a way around them)
  3. I must make sure I have a functioning work flow Lets hope this works

+                                              #11/23/2017 log 2#
+ This f****** sucks.
+I made log two, planned out the entire first phaze.
+I closed my computer and upon opening it crashed and i lost all of my work